 ROI

-Best fit when Power Automate is already licensedAssumes Nintex can be retired after validationUse as a scoping tool, not a quote
+Best fit when Power Automate is already licensedAssumes Nintex can be retired after validationUse for planning, not as a quote

 Representative cases